-The output of the above command should be like this:
+The output of the above command should look like this:

 No LSB modules are available.
 Distributor ID: Ubuntu Description: Ubuntu 16.04.4 LTS Release: 16.04 Codename: xenial

-You can easily see what version of Ubuntu do I have here.
+You can easily see what version of Ubuntu I have here.
 The current Ubuntu installed in my system is Ubuntu 16.04 and its code name is Xenial.

 Wait!
 Why does it say Ubuntu 16.04.4 in Description and 16.04 in Release?
 Which one is it, 16.04 or 16.04.4?
 What’s the difference between the two?

-The short answer is that you are using Ubuntu 16.04.
+The short answer is that you’re using Ubuntu 16.04.
 That’s the base image.
-16.04.4 signifies the fourth point release of 16.04.
-A point release can be thought of as a service pack in Windows era.
-Both 16.04 and 16.04.4 will be the correct answer here.
+16.04.4 means it’s the fourth point release of 16.04.
+A point release can be thought of as the Linux equivalent of a Windows service pack.
+So both 16.04 and 16.04.4 are correct answers to this question.

 What’s Xenial in the output?
 That’s the codename of the Ubuntu 16.04 release.
-You can read this article to know about Ubuntu naming convention.
+You can read this article to find out about Ubuntu naming conventions.

 Alternate ways to find the Ubuntu version

-Alternatively, you can use either of the following commands to find Ubuntu version:
+Alternatively, you can use either of the following commands to find your Ubuntu version:

-The output of the above command would look like this:
+The output of the above command looks like this:

 DISTRIB_ID=Ubuntu DISTRIB_RELEASE=16.04 DISTRIB_CODENAME=xenial DISTRIB_DESCRIPTION="Ubuntu 16.04.4 LTS"

-You can also use this command to know Ubuntu version
+You can also use this command to get your Ubuntu version:

 The output of this command will be like this: